 The University requires all students participating in Global Field Course to be covered by appropriate medical insurance.
 During the pre-departure orientation, students are directed to contact their insurance provider to determine the carrier’s provisions for care overseas and the procedures to be followed should medical treatment become necessary.
 Students are required to furnish the name of their health insurance company on the Health Information/Emergency Contact form.
 Faculty should have copies of this information with them during the course of the GFC.
 Student must provide evidence of medical insurance that includes medical evacuation and repatriation of remains coverage.
 Students are advised to review their Eastern Student Medical Policy for coverage while on the Global Field Course.
 In addition to the required medical insurance, all students participating in course abroad programs are required to enroll in supplementary medical evacuation and repatriation of remains insurance, with minimum coverage levels of $25,000 and $7,500 respectively.

-For Students: What You Need Before You Leave for Your Trip
+What You Need Before You Leave for Your Trip

 Check with your Study Tour Professor that the trip is on!